GLoewe/T3Stack_Quickstart/README.md

 Now the application has functioning auth and every component is protected against non-authorized access.

+## Routing
+To create another page and manage the routing, you simply have to create a new folder in the pages directory with the name that the route should have.
+e.g. we create a user/profile page and want to access it like this: ....com/user/[userId]

 ## Learn More
 To learn more about the [T3 Stack](https://create.t3.gg/), take a look at the following resources:

 - [Documentation](https://create.t3.gg/)